U.S. Marine Corps Marksmanship Championship Award Ceremony

-Sgt.
-John B. Glomba, Instructor, Marine Corps Shooting Team, receives the Gold Lauchheimer Award during the U.S. Marine Corps Marksmanship Championship Award Ceremony at Marine Corps Base Quantico, Va., April 16, 2021.
-The trophy was awarded for the highest overall pistol and rifle score during the week of the Marine Corps Marksmanship Championship, held from April 12 to April 16.
+Staff Sgt.
+Scott Rader, pistol staff non-commissioned officer in charge, Marine Corps Shooting Team, receives the Silver Lauchheimer Award during the U.S. Marine Corps Marksmanship Championship Award Ceremony at Marine Corps Base Quantico, Va., April 16, 2021.
+The trophy was awarded for the second highest overall pistol and rifle score during the week of the Marine Corps Marksmanship Championship, held from April 12 to April 16.
 The Lauchheimer Award is the highest award that can be won in U.S. Marine Corps marksmanship.
 (U.S. Marine Corps photo by Lance Cpl.
 Jesse C. Schremmer)

 |Date Taken: